kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ## Advanced configuration without a full Kedro project
  In some cases, you may only want to use the `OmegaConfigLoader` without a Kedro project.
-By default, a Kedro project have a `base` and `local` environment.
+By default, a Kedro project has a `base` and `local` environment.

-Unlike a Kedro Project, when you use the `OmegaConfigLoader` directly, it assumes *no* environment.
+However, when you use the `OmegaConfigLoader` directly, it assumes *no* environment.
 You may find it useful to [add Kedro to your existing notebooks](../notebooks_and_ipython/notebook-example/add_kedro_to_a_notebook.md).

 ### Read configuration
 The config loader can work without a Kedro project structure.